We hope you had a great Summer break!

 We will be looking at stories with labels, lists and captions, such as Not a Stick, Commotion in the Ocean, and Billy’s Bucket.
 We will also be looking at stories with a familiar setting such as The Tiger who came to Tea and Peace at Last.

 We will also visit the aquarium in the Trafford Centre to see these animals up close!

 In numeracy we will be looking at addition and subtraction.
 We will be using different resources such as, counting beads, cubes, numicon and number lines to support their working out methods.
 We will be using these methods with numbers to 20.
 We will be looking at word problems as well as missing number problems.
 We will also be looking at place value with numbers up to 50.

 Click on the link below to play some online games around addition and takeaway:

-In science we will be looking at the seasonal changes between winter and spring.
+In science we will be looking at animals and humans, categorising animals in different groups, labelling parts of the human body and looking at the 5 senses.
+We will also be looking at the seasonal changes between autumn and winter.
 We will be observing and investigating the weather and looking at what happens to the trees and leaves during these changes.

 - White T shirt

 - Black shorts or leggings (above the knee for gymnastics)

 (Long hair must be tied back, no jewellery must be worn at any time and head scarves must be securely fastened or removed for PE)

 We take part in dance, gymnastics and outdoor games every week (depending on the weather of course!) and children need to have appropriate kit for all PE lessons.
 It is easier if PE kits are kept in school on the children's pegs and only taken home at half term holidays for a wash.